If you've ever felt the frustration of managing multiple online accounts, whether…

 So, Who Needs to Invest in POS Hardware?

-If you only attend seasonal sales fairs and conventions, or if you run a brick-and-mortar store or a restaurant, then Square’s POS makes an excellent choice.
+If you attend only seasonal sales fairs and conventions, or if you run a brick-and-mortar store or restaurant, Square’s POS is an excellent choice.

-In each scenario, Square has the proper hardware to fit the job, from simple card readers to fully-fledged retail registers.
+In each scenario, Square has the proper hardware for the job, from simple card readers to fully-fledged retail registers.

 The Square POS app works perfectly for restaurants and retailers, thanks to its exceptional options for local inventory management and easy menu organization.